shtse8/DartScript/memory-bank/progress.md

 ## Known Issues / Challenges

-- **Event Handling Refinement:** Current listener update/removal logic in `_patch` needs further testing and potential optimization (e.g., more robust function comparison).
-Storing/retrieving `JSFunction` refs seems to work but needs care.
+- **Event Handling Refinement:** Listener update/removal logic improved but needs further testing for edge cases and reliability.
+Performance impact of `DomEvent` wrapper needs consideration.
 - **Renderer Optimization:** Keyed diffing is implemented but can likely be further optimized.
 - **JS Interop Performance:** Still a consideration for the eventual DOM